evilsuki/AccountingLedger/README.md

 # AccountingLedger
-Tracking all financial transactions for a  business or for personal use
+This project can use for tracking all financial transactions for a  business or for personal.
+It allows